 The District is in a good financial position for the remainder of the 2017-19 biennium.
-Conservative budgeting and spending practices have provided the District with an unexpected uptick in State funding and a healthy reserve.
+Conservative budgeting and spending practices, combined with an unexpected enrollment increase, have provided the District with an unexpected uptick in State funding and a healthy reserve.
 This should allow the District to maintain people and programs through the end of the biennium while keeping a cautious eye to the future.
-The District does not anticipate an increase in its Tier I/II PERS costs in the next biennium.
-Minimizing payroll growth has helped keep PERS rates from increasing for the last few biennia but the District will need to remain vigilant with payroll growth going forward to mitigate significant rate increases in the future as PERS rates are set to continue to significantly increase for some time to come.
+The District anticipates a 4+% increase in its Tier I/II PERS costs in the next biennium.
+Measure 101's is on the statewide ballot in January 2018 and its failure could negatively impact State funding in the current and subsequent biennia.